 If you’re configuring a new WordPress installation, you can just leave the default settings in this section as they are for now and move on to the next step of the process (i.e. configuring Permalinks).

-The Media Settings section allows you to control how media is displayed on your site.
+The Media Settings section lets you control how media is displayed on your site.
 To configure your media settings, do the following:

-Go to your navigation menu and choose Settings > Media …
+Go to the dashboard menu and click on Settings > Media …

 (Settings – Media Settings)